uwescience/myria-website/docs/myrial.md

 ##Expressions

-Expressions can appear in the EMIT (comprehesions) or SELECT (SQL) or WHERE clauses.
+Expressions are any code that evaluate to scalar values in MyriaL.
+They can appear in the EMIT (comprehesions) or SELECT (SQL) or WHERE clauses.

 ###Arithmetic
  MyriaL has a number of math functions.